flexera-public/policy_templates/security/aws/aws_config_enabled/README.md

-# AWS Ensure AWS Config Enabled In All Regions
+# AWS Regions Without Config Fully Enabled

 ## What It Does